 “I stood outside one day and watched as a Japanese plane got shot down.
 It caught fire and made a nose-dive to the ground.
 It crashed into our compound, its tail pointing upwards.
 There was a huge crater in the ground.

 “We attended an Anglo-Chinese school.
-There was a Tamil priest was on the teaching staff.
-The Singaporean teachers were compelled to learn Japanese and then teach it to their students.”
+There was a Tamil priest on the teaching staff.
+The Singaporean teachers were compelled to learn Japanese and then teach it to their students.

 The Japanese soldiers had funny uniforms – long, long khaki shorts and hats with elongations at the back from the brims, covering their necks.”

-D-Day came and the Germans surrendered, but the Japanese hung on until the Americans bombings of Nagasaki and Hiroshima.
+D-Day came and the Germans surrendered, but the Japanese hung on until the American bombings of Nagasaki and Hiroshima.
 That was when they finally gave in.

 My father had a radio hidden in the basement.
 He tuned in at night to listen to the BBC news.
 There was no other way of knowing how the war was progressing.
 Suddenly one day, the war was over.
 Everything fell silent.
 The Japanese forces vanished.

 “A Ceylonese Burgher gentleman who was a friend of my father’s – his name was Mr. Garth, an educated man, slightly brownish in complexion — ended up in a Japanese POW camp.
 After we knew for sure that the war was over, my father took me with him to the POW camp.
 I remember sitting in the car as we drove there.
 The camp was a place of the living dead.
 Men, women and children had been starved and made to do hard labour.
 We found Mr. Garth.
 He had been a prisoner for four years.
 He was plain skin and bones.
 We brought him back home.
 My mother had cooked a good meal and set it on the table.
 Mr. Garth sat and stared at the food for quite awhile.
 Then he ate slowly, savouring every mouthful.
 He saved the boiled egg for the last.”